 A service is a combination of assigned storage resources (pools) and user-defined policies.
-The storage pools, assigned to the service, may reside on any array, as illustrated below.
+The storage pools which are assigned to the service may reside on any storage system, as illustrated below.
 The policies are additional capabilities, such as compression, encryption, etc.